stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

         }

-    Note that this code is almost identical to that of Guestbook List Screenlet's View class, `GuestbookListView_default`.
-The only difference is that this class handles entries (`EntryModel`) instead of guestbooks (`GuestbookModel`).
-The `doFillLoadedCell` method sets the cell's main text label to the entry's message, and the cell's secondary text label to the name of the person who left the message.
+    Note that this class is almost identical to Guestbook List Screenlet's View class, `GuestbookListView_default`.
+The only difference is that `EntryListView_default` handles entries (`EntryModel`) instead of guestbooks (`GuestbookModel`).
+The `doFillLoadedCell` method sets the cell's main text label to the entry's message, and sets the cell's secondary text label to the name of the person who left the message.
 This way, a single cell displays both pieces of information.
-For a description of the rest of the class, which is shared with `GuestbookListView_default`, see
+For a description of the code shared with `GuestbookListView_default`, see
     [the article on creating Guestbook List Screenlet's Theme](https://www.liferay.com/).

-3. Return to the Theme's XIB in Interface Builder, and set `EntryListView_default` as the the parent View's custom class.
+3. Return to the Theme's XIB in Interface Builder and set `EntryListView_default` as the the parent View's custom class.
 To do this, select the Table View's parent View, click the Identity inspector, and enter `EntryListView_default` as the custom class.